wrenr/pstags/README.md

 Later on I may add a unit testing suite.
 I'll also make the script use the [argparse python module](http://docs.python.org/dev/library/argparse.html) so it has a few more command line options.

+Some other ideas:

+**Logging**: Writing output to a log file.

+**Cron**: Enabling support for scheduling with a crontab.
+Need to consider possibilities of file overwriting if so, since that uses a prompt.
+Could add a .bak suffix to the original file without overwriting.

 ## <a id="license-and-warranty"></a>License and Warranty